Ben Tulfo: BITAG

 In the last quarter of 2012, TV5 offered Ben an exclusive contract for BITAG.
 This move prompted him to terminate his contract with IBC-13 and pull out BITAG on ABS-CBN TFC, a result of the said contract.

 In March 2013, Ben conducted changes to his shows.
 His daily analysis show, BITAG Live, moved to Radyo5 92.3 News FM (now 92.3 Radyo5 True FM) which simulcasts at AksyonTV.
 From here, he officially concluded his contract with UNTV.
 In October of the same year, TV5 was later marred with financial limitations, which prompted Ben to move both BITAG and Pinoy US Cops to PTV-4.
 BITAG Live was unaffected with these changes, thus, allowing him to host his daily show as well.

 Right after the financial fiasco at TV5 back in 2013, BITAG together with Pinoy US Cops were moved to PTV-4 and later considered as syndicated programs from 2014 up to the present.
 For an extended period of time, Ben did not accept any exclusive contracts from other media networks.

-In October 2018, Tulfo was criticized for his misleading report on a statement issued by United Nations Secretary-General Antonio Guterres, in which he falsely claimed that Guterres' statement was in support of president Rodrigo Duterte's national drug war.
+In October 2018, Tulfo was criticized for his misleading report on a statement issued by United Nations Secretary-General António Guterres, in which he falsely claimed that Guterres' statement was in support of president Rodrigo Duterte's national drug war.

 Until 2023, BITAG still airs during primetime Saturdays on PTV-4 with replays and news episodes being produced from the ground up.
 BITAG Live later moved as a daily show up to this day in PTV-4 then simulcast at Radyo Pilipinas 738 AM band.
 Select episodes of the shows are also available and simulcast live in social media.

 Ben's BITAG Media Unlimited Inc. returned to IBC-13 in 2023, and is officially a content provider, acquiring the primetime blocks, transferring all of his television shows there.